 This Advent hymn dates back at least to the 7th Century.
 At one time it was attributed to St. Ambrose, but his authorship is no longer considered likely.
 It has long been sung during Advent, especially at Vespers services..

 Here is the hymn chanted by the Cistercian Monks of Stift Heiligenkreuz, a monastery in the southern part of the Vienna woods:

-This chant has served as the basis for motets written by many composers, including Guillaume Dufay, Orlande de Lassus, Giovanni Luigi da Palestrina, Tomás Luis de Victoria, Ludwig Senfl, and Michael Praetorius.
+This chant has served as the basis for motets written by many composers, including Guillaume Dufay, Orlande de Lassus, Francisco Guerrero, Giovanni Luigi da Palestrina, Tomás Luis de Victoria, Ludwig Senfl, Michael Praetorius, and Jean Titelouze.

 Below is the Latin text and a fairly literal English translation.
 The translation in our Hymnal takes some liberties with the Latin to respect the demands of meter and rhyme in English poetry.
 (See this post for a discussion of a few medieval translations of this Latin poem.)

 Kind creator of the stars,

 exáudi preces súpplicum

 mortis perire saeculum

 that the race should perish in the destruction of death,